dhis2/action-supported-legacy-versions/README.md

 # action-supported-legacy-versions

-Get the backend versions the app will run on except the latest one
+Github aciton for getting the backend versions the app will run on except the latest one

 ## Inputs